lia-07/dreamscribe/README.md

 A free online dream journal made as a part of my Year 11 Digi Class.
 Built with Svelte and TailwindCSS.

+## Features
+- Record and update entries in the dream journal
+- See all of your previous journal entries
+- Download or delete your previous journal entries
+- Install as a progressive web app
+- Read the Privacy Policy to see how your data is managed

 ## Setup instructions

 If I haven't hosted this somewhere, you can run the project by following these steps